 The insights given in this talk by Thijs Feryn were absolutely remarkable.
 Feryn, who works for Varnish, showed how you can do amazing things in the caching layer, removing a lot of workload from your application servers.

-He first went through more basic stuff (making sure that you’re application stops processing a request as soon as it fiends a valid cached version; serving as much cached content as you can by retrieving small dynamic sections –like a header with user info– from generally static pages via AJAX or Edge-Side Includes).
+He first went through more basic stuff (making sure that you’re application stops processing a request as soon as it finds a valid cached version; serving as much cached content as you can by retrieving small dynamic sections –like a header with user info– from generally static pages via AJAX or Edge-Side Includes).

 However, the truly amazing things were in the second half of the talk.
 He showed how to use Varnish with VCL configurations to cache things you thought you couldn’t cache.
-For example, if you already have validated a session token, you can store that at the cashing layer without having to make a time-wasting and resource-consuming call to your main application server.
+For example, if you already have validated a session token, you can store that at the caching layer without having to make a time-wasting and resource-consuming call to your main application server.
 Or, you can use Varnish to fill in directly to fill template files like .twig.
 Truly magic, heh?

 Well, it’s not magic, but it’s also not free.
 If there’s something that upset the audience is that it was only after showing us those jaw-dropping possibilities that he told us that they were only available on the enterprise version of Varnish.
-Hey, I have nothing against promoting your products, being this a conference for which tickets we all had to pay a fee, you should be upfront and transparent about it from the beginning.
+Hey, I have nothing against promoting your products, being this a conference for whose tickets we all had to pay a fee, but you should be upfront and transparent about it from the beginning.

 Nuclear Powered Software Security

 Chris Riley spoke about security adding a very personal perspective to the matter.
 His first advice was to simply forget about lists like OWASP 10.
 The problem with lists is that, after going through all its items, you can feel that you’re alright without considering which may be the biggest threats.
-For example, social engineering is not, and cannot be by their very nature, part of any list.
+For example, social engineering is not, and cannot be by its very nature, part of any list.

 Instead, Riley draw an analogy with a nuclear power plant.
 When designing a reactor, what you do to make it as safe as possible is considering which things can go wrong to make it fail, identifying single points of failure and possible error combinations.